atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 `TxFeeChecker` to ensure that the fee specified in the tx is sufficient.

-Currently, AtomOne uses the default `TxFeeChecker` (namely [`checkTxFeeWithValidatorMinGasPrices`]), so the photon module must provide an alternative `TxFeeChecker` implementation, which should:
+Currently, AtomOne uses the default `TxFeeChecker` (namely [`checkTxFeeWithValidatorMinGasPrices`]), so the `x/photon` module must provide an alternative `TxFeeChecker` implementation, which should:

-- enforce that the fee denom is PHOTON, and return a specific error message if it does not (this to be explicitely separated with the insufficient fee error message)
+- enforce that the fee denom is `uphoton`, and return a specific error message if it does not (this to be explicitely separated with the insufficient fee error message)
 - make exception for some messages, specifically like `MsgMintPhoton`, because `MsgMintPhoton` is the only way to get PHOTONs, so it should accept ATONEs as fee token.
-Possibly, the list of exception could be a module parameter.
+The list of exceptions will in fact be a module parameter.

 ### Params